python-control/python-control/doc/linear.rst

 Multi-input, multi-output (MIMO) systems
 ----------------------------------------

-Multi-input, multi-output (MIMO) sytems are created by providing parameters of the appropriate dimensions to the relevant factory function.
+Multi-input, multi-output (MIMO) systems are created by providing parameters of the appropriate dimensions to the relevant factory function.
 For transfer functions, this is done by providing a 2D list of numerator and denominator polynomials to the :func:`tf` function,